CLIFFS OF MOHER

 CRUISE TO THE ARAN ISLANDS

-Sail to the Aran Islands!
+Sail to the Aran Islands with Doolin Ferries!
 There are daily sailings to the Aran Islands from Doolin.
 Visit the spectacular Dún Aengus fort on Inis Mor, get away from it all on Inis Meain or take a quick trip to the smallest one – the beautiful island of Inis Oirr.
 Hopping from our island of Ireland to our local islands is an experience loved by many, there is so much beauty to be experienced here.
-Click here to book.
+As an Armada hotel guest, we are delighted to offer you a 10% discount, please use the promo code Armada2024 when booking onlin with Doolin Ferries, Click here to book.

 LOOP HEAD DRIVE